Laboratory animal research is indispensable to the discovery and development of innovative medicines that treat and prevent disease.

 SUPPORT FOR ANIMAL SCIENCE AND RESEARCH ANIMAL WELL-BEING

-We also advocate for the development of best practices and dissemination of information by supporting and participating with nongovernmental organizations to foster a greater understanding of biomedical research, advancements in research-animal science and the development of alternatives to animal use.
+We advocate for the development of best practices and dissemination of information by supporting and participating with nongovernmental organizations to foster a greater understanding of biomedical research, advancements in research-animal science and the development of alternatives to animal use.

 REPLACEMENT, REDUCTION AND REFINEMENT

 We are committed to the philosophy of using the best scientific methodologies and animal alternatives whenever possible or permissible by law.
-To promote this commitment we subscribe to the “3 Rs”—replacement, reduction and refinement—for animal-based research.
+To promote this commitment, we subscribe to the 3 Rs—replacement, reduction and refinement—for animal-based research.

-Replacement — using nonanimal systems or less-sentient species (e.g., cell cultures, computer modeling, bacterial assays, and fly or worm models).
+Replacement—using nonanimal systems or less-sentient species (e.g., cell cultures, computer modeling, bacterial assays, and fly or worm models).
 Our scientists have access to specialized software that searches the scientific literature for viable alternatives to animal research.
 In addition, the company employs information specialists in our research library, trained by the Animal Welfare Information Center of the U.S. National Agricultural Library, to assist our scientists in identifying potential animal alternatives.
 We also have extensive in vitro expertise and investments, including an in vitro department that develops and utilizes nonanimal research methods (cell cultures) in the discovery and development of new medicines and therapies, and experts in computer modeling and simulation.

 Our company’s Animal Welfare group collects, promotes and internally disseminates information on the principles and practice of the 3 Rs.
 Training on the 3 Rs is part of staff orientation for animal research.
 It is our responsibility to use the most appropriate methodology and to aggressively seek scientifically valid 3-R approaches to animal research.
 As an example of the third R, refinement, we have created a world-class imaging department that allows scientists to view cancers and other pathologic diseases in animals and monitor the long-term effectiveness of new treatments in a noninvasive manner.
 In addition, we have voluntarily made the decision not to use chimpanzees (nor to fund their use directly or indirectly in studies by external research partners) in biomedical research in the foreseeable future.
-Recent scientific advances now allow researchers to use alternative methodologies that in many circumstances replace the need for chimpanzees in biomedical research.

 INTERNAL ANIMAL ALTERNATIVE AWARD

 Since 1994, in support of the 3-R philosophy, we have presented an Animal Alternative Award annually to the team or teams of our company’s scientists that develop new techniques to support the alternative principle and publish their work to share innovations with the greater scientific community.
-Awards have been given for developing and utilizing an in vitro liver screening assay, reducing the number of animals used by utilizing sophisticated telemetric monitoring, replacing a dog model with a guinea pig model, and applying imaging techniques such as MRI to reduce the number of animals needed for tumor studies.
+Awards have been given for developing and utilizing an in vitro liver toxicity screening assay, reducing the number of animals used by employing sophisticated telemetric monitoring, replacing a dog model with a guinea pig model and applying imaging techniques such as MRI to reduce the number of animals needed for tumor studies.